 If you are interested in going into more detail, check out the slides of the talk.

 Structure Your App’s Story With Sagas and Selectors

 When you build an app with React and when it grows, it’s hard to say where the business logic should live.
 We can split the logic in three types:

 - Async flow

-Some data comes from the user input or as a result of API call.
+Some data comes from the user’s input or as a result of an API call.
 Where should we put the function for filtering a list of something?

 We need to use selectors for that.
-Selector is a pure function with state object as argument.
+A selector is a pure function with state object as argument.

-Selectors can be used in mapStateToProps function and derived data would be passed directly to react component.
+Selectors can be used in mapStateToProps function and derived data would be passed directly to the React component.